 Sometimes, bone spurs in your heel can be treated with rest and physical therapy.
 But if the spurs are causing you pain and limiting your mobility, minimally invasive surgery can be accomplished right in your podiatrist’s office.
-Trust Dr. Velimir Petkov of Premier Podiatry in Passaic County, NJ to recommend the best treatment for you.
+Trust Dr. Velimir Petkov of Premier Podiatry in Clifton to recommend the best treatment for you.
 If you need surgery, Dr. Petkov can handle it, so you’re back on your feet.
 Call today.

 Heel spurs are bony growths that usually start at the front of your heel bone and grow toward your arch.
 Anyone who has received treatment for plantar fasciitis often experiences heel spurs as well.